 Put your attention on how amazing it feels to complete a pirouette instead of the size of the thighs doing the spinning.

-A weight that requires you to go to unhealthy extremes to maintain.
-Some number you decided was the “perfect number” when you were 15.
+A weight that requires you to go to unhealthy extremes to maintain and it’s not some number you decided was the “perfect number” when you were 15.

-It’s not a number that an Artistic Director, Teacher or Ballet Master/Mistress decided you should achieve.
+It’s not a number that an artistic director, teacher, or ballet master decided you should achieve.

 Let me be clear…this doesn’t mean you’re not approaching food, your body, and dancing like an athlete.

-The FIRST thing that must happen for a dancer to healthfully work towards body goals is she must find peace with food and her body.
-If you approach either of those things from a place of negativity, self-hate, restriction, or disorder, nothing will shift in a healthy way.
+The FIRST thing that must happen for a dancer to healthfully work towards body goals is they must find peace with food and their body.
+If you approach either of those things from a place of negativity, self-hate, restriction, or disorder, nothing will shift in a helpful way.

-Once you’re in a good mental place, you can start to make food and lifestyle shifts that will help you achieve your personal best dancer’s body.
+Once you’re in a good mindset, you can start to make food and lifestyle shifts that will help you achieve your personal best dancer’s body.
 This looks different for everyone.
-Find a professional who you trust and connect with to support you.
-Depending on your needs a Health Coach, Dietitian or Nutritionist could be the right fit.
+Find a professional who you trust and connect with for support.
+Depending on your needs a health coach, dietitian, or nutritionist might be the right fit.

 If you’re looking for a place to start, check out this post: Nutrition for Dancers.
 What You Really Need to Know.
 If you’re looking to go deeper, check out The Dancers’ Best Body Course + Group Coaching Program or Elite Best Body Coaching.